SushruthPatil/Predicting-Vitamin-Deficiency-Diseases-with-Machine-Learning/README.md

 Healthcare providers have no fast, reliable way to screen patients for vitamin deficiency-related diseases without extensive lab work.
 This model takes a patient's dietary intake, clinical measurements and reported symptoms as input and predicts which of five diagnostic categories they fall into: Healthy, Anemia, Rickets/Osteomalacia, Night Blindness or Scurvy.

 The prediction is used to recommend a personalised vitamin intake plan.
-Missing a disease diagnosis is far more harmful than a false positive, so recall on minority classes — particularly Scurvy (176 patients) and Night Blindness (269 patients) — was the primary clinical concern throughout all experiments.
+Missing a disease diagnosis is far more harmful than a false positive, so recall on minority classes, particularly Scurvy (176 patients) and Night Blindness (269 patients) was the primary clinical concern throughout all experiments.

 ---